tmavro/DRS4-client-HVL/README.md

 **drs4client** enables the user to define a set of parameters to initiate data acqusition through the Domino Ring Sampler 4 Evaluation Board.
 It is different from the stock DRS4 applications in that it allows the user to gather data over a predefined period of time, and it includes timestamps for captured events as well as temperature measurements.

 The software is made to be non-interactive: there's no GUI and it does not require any further user input after starting the program.
-This allows the user to simply initiate data acquisition for long periods of time without having to further engage with the software.
+This allows the user to initiate data acquisition for long periods of time without having to further engage with the software, simply "set and forget."

 Data is stored in a CSV-like format.
 Event number, temperature [°C] and timestamps [ms] are followed by the waveform data.